OllieTheKingYT/docs/README.md

 # Velto Specification

-The **Velto Specification** defines the Velto Markup Language — its syntax, structure, tags, attributes, events, and the rules that govern how Velto documents must be interpreted.
+The **Velto Documentation** defines how people use the Velto Markup Language — its syntax, structure, tags, attributes, events, and the rules that govern how Velto documents must be interpreted.

 This repository is the *source of truth* for the Velto language.
 All runtimes, tools, editors, and implementations must follow this specification.